-- a) subtitling' is text on screen representing speech and sound effects synchronised as closely as possible to the sound, primarily for people with hearing loss. - b) 'audio description' is an additional audio commentary that describes what is happening on screen, primarily for people with visual impairments sight loss. - c) 'signing' is when programmes are translated into or presented in sign-language (see 'sign-interpretation' and 'sign-presentation').
+- a) 'subtitling' refers to text on screen representing speech and sound effects synchronised as closely as possible to the sound, suitable for use by people with hearing loss and d/Deaf people. - b) 'audio description' is an additional audio commentary that describes what is happening on screen, primarily for people with visual impairments sight loss and blind people. - c) 'signing' is when programmes are translated into or presented in sign-language (see 'sign-interpretation' and 'sign-presentation').
 Sign-language comprises the use of manual gestures, facial expression and body language to convey meaning.
-British Sign Language (BSL) is the most popular sign language in the United Kingdom and is a distinct language with different syntax and vocabulary from English. - d) 'sign-interpretation' is when a programme is originally produced without signing and a signer is superimposed onto the programme, usually in the corner of the screen. - e) 'sign-presentation' is when a programme is presented in sign-language. - f) 'domestic broadcaster' means the provider of a television programme service which is primarily intended for reception by members of the public within the United Kingdom.
+British Sign Language (BSL) is the most popular commonly used sign language in the United Kingdom and is a distinct language with different syntax and vocabulary from English8. - d) 'sign-interpretation' is when a programme is originally produced without signing and a signer is superimposed onto the programme, usually in the corner of the screen. - e) 'sign-presentation' is when a programme is presented in sign-language. - f) 'domestic broadcaster' means the provider of a television programme service which is primarily intended for reception by members of the public within the United Kingdom.
 We call these television programme services 'domestic channels'; - g) 'non-domestic broadcaster' means the provider of a television programme service which is primarily intended for reception by members of the public in countries party to the European Convention of Transfrontier Television ("the ECTT") other than the United Kingdom.
-We call these television programme services 'non-domestic channels' - h) The 'applicable date' for the purpose of determining the access service obligations is 29 December 2003 for domestic channels and 1 January 2013 for non-domestic channels for services commencing before these dates.
+We call these television programme services 'non-domestic channels' - h) The 'applicable date' for the purpose of determining the access service obligations is 29 December 20039 for domestic channels and 1 January 201310 for non-domestic channels for services commencing before these dates.
 For services commencing after these dates, the applicable date is the date on which the provision of the service commenced.
-The applicable date differs for the PSB channels.
-Ofcom may determine that a television service should be treated as a continuation of a previous service in circumstances where the nature of the service has remained substantively the same. - i) 'average audience share' means the audience share over a year in a given country where the service is received; - j) 'channels with smaller audience shares' means channels with an average audience share higher than the relevant audience share threshold but lower than the relevant signing threshold set out in Annex 1 to the Code.
-These channels are excluded from the statutory signing targets set out in Table 1 of this Code, and instead are subject to different requirements for signing as explained in paragraphs 1.23 to 1.26.
+The applicable date differs for the PSB channels11.
+Ofcom may determine that a television service should be treated as a continuation of a previous service in circumstances where the nature of the service has remained substantively the same. - i) 'average audience share' means the audience share over a year in a given country where the service is received; - i) 'channels with smaller audience shares' means channels with an average audience share higher than the relevant audience share threshold but lower than the relevant